Sakshika08/devops-notes/Terraform/Revision-Notes.md

 - Detects infrastructure drift
 - Updates state only
 - Does not change infrastructure
+-
 - Commands:
   terraform plan -refresh-only
   terraform apply -refresh-only

+Terraform drift occurs when the actual infrastructure differs from the Terraform state or configuration due to manual changes outside Terraform.
+To detect it, I run terraform plan or terraform apply -refresh-only.
+If the manual change is valid, I update the Terraform code to match the resource.
+If the change is unauthorized, I run terraform apply straight after terraform apply -refresh-only command to bring the infrastructure back to the desired state defined in code.

+## One-Line Interview Answer

+**terraform import** brings an existing unmanaged resource into Terraform state for the first time, whereas
+**terraform plan/apply -refresh-only** synchronizes Terraform state with the current state of resources that are already being managed by Terraform.